-- 1 Press the Menu Select button directly below Optn.
+- 1 Press the Menu Select button directly below Optn. - 2 or voto Mark Important and press the Menu Select button directly below Sel to indicate the message is important.

 The priority status icon appears beside the normal message icon on the label bar.